-Advanced course of mental, emotional, social and physical needs of elementary school age children; emphasis on planning programs, selecting materials and meth-ods of teaching physical education at this level.
+Advanced course of mental, emotional, social and physical needs of elementary school age children; emphasis on planning programs, selecting materials and methods of teaching physical education at this level.

-PE 591 Special Topics (1-5 VAR) Prerequisite Approval of department head.
+PE 591 Special Topics (1-5 VAR) Prerequisite Approval of program head.

 Graduate level study and/or activity designed to increase understanding in areas not covered by regular offerings of the department.
-PE 599 Workshop in Physical Education (1-5 VAR) Prerequisite Approval of department head.